Ipswich: 01473 226231

 Probate isn’t just about the legal and financial elements – it’s also a deeply personal journey.
 A skilled solicitor will offer empathetic support and guidance to executors and families throughout the process, helping you feel supported during an emotionally difficult time.

-If unsure about legal support, contact a solicitor promptly, particularly if:
+If you’re unsure about legal support, contact a solicitor promptly, particularly if:

 At Smith & Co Solicitors, we can meet with you to determine the complexity of your case and advise on the best way forward.
 Even if you decide to handle parts of the process yourself, consulting a solicitor can give you peace of mind you’re on the right track, and we work with our clients offering a tailored experience to suit our clients’ needs.